|

 week's announcement comes at a time of unique and special resonance

+for me.
 As the country reflects on our shared

 responsibility to ensure that opportunity reaches every young